-The Witcher season 2 is just around the corner: It is all set to release on December 17, 2021.
-The production of The Witcher season 2 was delayed due to the Covid-19 pandemic, the filming was also slowed down due to Henry’s minor injury during the set but the Netflix show somehow managed to wrap up filming in April 2021.
+The Witcher season 2 is just around the corner.
+Although, the production of the sequel was delayed due to the Covid-19 pandemic, the filming was also slowed down due to Henry’s minor injury during the set but the Netflix show somehow managed to wrap up filming in April 2021.
 You’ll be able to watch it on Netflix in December.

 When Is The Release Date Of The Witcher Season 2?

-Filming for the witcher season 2 has officially wrapped up.
+Filming for the witcher season 2 has officially wrapped.
 The release date of The Witcher Season 2 is December 17, 2021.
 It will have a total of eight episodes which will be available to watch on Netflix when it releases.

 According to Netflix, “There are clues in the titles.”
-All the episodes have their titles expect for the finale.
-Here are the following episodes list for The Witcher Season 2:
+All the episodes have their titles except for the finale.
+Here is the following episodes list for The Witcher Season 2:

 Episode 1 titled, “A Grain of Truth”

 Episode 2 titled, “Kaer Morhen”

 Episode 5 titled, “Turn Your Back”